hujhax/austin-improv-wiki/The Randy Meisner.md

 A few years later, they asked [[Kareem Badr]] to join the troupe to further differentiate the troupe from [[The Glamping Trip]], a frequently performing duo comprised of [[John Ratliff]], and [[David Hess]].

+Here is [[John Ratliff]]'s explanation of the name's origin:<blockquote>Hess and I were doing Meisner exercises in rehearsal (all wrong, as it turns out) and invited Jon Bolden to join us.
+When we played a show I suggested calling ourselves the Randy Meisner.
+I assumed that almost nobody would realize that was also the name of the first bassist for the Eagles and I was right.  </blockquote>

 [[Category/Active|Category:Active]]
 [[Category/Troupes|Randy Meisner]]